Whore (1991 film): Release

-Whore grossed $1,008,404 internationally.
+Whore had its world premiere at the Sundance Film Festival on January 24, 1991, with Theresa Russell making a live appearance to introduce the film.
+It subsequently screened at the Berlin International Film Festival in February 1991.
+The film opened in London on July 19, 1991.
+Trimark Pictures gave Whore a limited theatrical release in the United States on October 4, 1991, on 52 screens.

 Censorship

 Whore was given an NC-17 rating by the Motion Picture Association of America (MPAA) in the United States.
 Its distributor, Trimark Pictures, appealed the MPAA's ruling, but the rating was ultimately upheld, and the film was released under the NC-17 rating.

 In the Republic of Ireland, the film was banned on August 9, 1991.
 The decision was upheld by the Films Appeal Board on September 20, although an earlier appeal meeting held on August 28 failed to come to a decision.
 This postponed the Irish home release as well, due on the week of the failed appeal with 2,000 copies.
 The video distributor (National Cable Vision) submitted a tape to Sheamus Smith, who headed the Irish Film Censor Board at the time, for a reconsideration on home media – no evidence exists of whether or not this was successful.